 The Sun Soul, a story set in the Pokémon universe is essentially a highly methodical deconstruction of how brutal and dangerous a world with such monsters would be.
 A single Gyarados for example is more than capable of wiping a small town off the map.
 The villians start and control wars from the shadows, orchestrate crises to further theit political power, and merrily murder anyone who gets in their way.
 The heroes are, of course, trying to fix all this but in a world stalked by one horrifyingly effective Hero Killer after another, where being Killed Off for Real at any moment is a real threat, it isn't easy.

 And if the preview is any indication, the sequel takes it up to roughly eleven billion.
 The Forerunners return, destroying a good chunk of the entire universe.
-The Demon Empire and Angel Federation promptly collapse and many of the characters are either dying or implied to be dead in the very first chapter.
+The Demon Empire and Angel Federation promptly disintegrate into anarchy.
+Maledict dies and ends up erasing several galaxies from existence in the process.
+Roughly ninety percent of the cast are either dying or implied to be dead, the entire human race is quickly exterminated by the Forerunners, and both Sonic's world and Earth are left uninhabitable and warped beyond recognition.
+This all happens in the very first chapters.

 The Shape of the Nightmare to Come - Dark Fic of Warhammer 40,000, the patron saint of all crapsack worlds and turns it's crappiness Up to Eleven.
 The God Emperor of Mankind dies and is reborn in the Warp as the Star Father, ruthless Chaos God of Order, the Astronomicon collapses, so the Imperium of Man gets fractured into several smaller empires, out of which many are even worse than it was and most of its' forces are either destroyed or start mad, fanatical crusades.
 The Tau turns into bitter conquerors who sees other races as lesser ones.
 Most of the Eldar die to awake Ynnead, who ends up trapped in the Infinity Circuits so they all died for nothing.
 Chaos breaks from the Eye of Terror and two Chaos Empires - one ruled by Abbadon and another by Huron Blackheart - rise.
 The Orks and Tyranids merge into terrible New Devourer that eats half of the galaxy.
 The Void Dragon breaks free through ends trapped in Sol System.
 Oh, and the Necrons have unleashed Ophilim Kiasoz, an Eldritch Abomination that unmakes solar systems just by passing through them.
 The introduction sums it up: